 Of course, you may.
-Numerous states have included conditions which would allow state visitors the ability to bet at the state’s regulated betting venues.
+Numerous states have included conditions that would allow state visitors the ability to bet at the state’s regulated betting venues.
 This provision is in place to facilitate tourism to the state and cast a wider net to capture more betting dollars.

-Is Online Sports Betting Legal For 18 Year Olds?
+Is Online Sports Betting Legal For 18-Year-Olds?

 Yes, young adults can enjoy 18+ sports betting hosted by online brands located offshore and licensed, as well as, regulated by legitimate overseas jurisdictions.
 There are no federal laws that prevent American bettors from wagering on NFL games or other events online through registered and licensed sportsbooks.
 However, states have the authority to forbid access to online gambling regardless of its source as both Connecticut and Washington have done.